 I try to mitigate climate change using computer science.
 I co-founded Open Climate Fix, a non-profit research lab focused on reducing greenhouse gas emissions.
 Previously, I was a Research Engineer at DeepMind, where I used machine learning to predict wind power.

 Since I was a kid, I’ve been interested in how biological systems learn & process information; and I’ve been keen to replicate this in machines.
 I studied Neuroscience BSc at UCL & absolutely loved it.

-So I went back to my geeky AI-inspired roots and did the Computing Science MSc at Imperial, with the explicit aim of using AI to mitigate climate change.
+In 2010, I went back to my geeky AI-inspired roots and did the Computing Science MSc at Imperial, with the explicit aim of using AI to mitigate climate change.
 The MSc was a huge amount of fun!
 For my end-of-year research project, I proposed an energy disaggregation project, which I really enjoyed so I applied to do a PhD on energy disaggregation.
 After my PhD, I did a post-doc (based at Imperial but paid for by the lovely folks at EDF Energy) looking at how to help the disaggregation field evolve rapidly.

-So I did lots of research into how best to mitigate climate change using computer science.
+I did lots of research into how best to mitigate climate change using computer science.
 At points I was quite down-beat: hardly any of the options I considered had much chance of having a sizeable real-world impact.